citp/privacy-policy-historical/r/re/ree/reedconstructiondata.com.md

 This Privacy Policy describes the policies of Reed Construction Data ( ** _“RCD”_** or ** _“we”_** ), a subsidiary of Reed Elsevier Inc., regarding the collection, use, disclosure and protection of the following types of information:

-  * Information obtained when you (“ ** _you_** _”_ **** or “ ** _User_** ”) visit any of the following web sites of RCD **ReedConstructionData.com, ReedConnect.com, ReedBulletin.com, SmartProjectNews.com, MeansCostworks.com, RSMeans.com, ReedPSP.com, DCNOnl.com, and JOCOnl.com** web site (collectively, this “Site”).
+  * Information obtained when you (“ ** _you_** _”_ **** or “ ** _User_** ”) visit any of the following web sites of RCD **ReedConstructionData.com, ReedConnect.com, SmartProjectNews.com, MeansCostworks.com, RSMeans.com, and ReedPSP.com,** web site (collectively, this “Site”).
   * Information obtained through e-mail communications with you related to the Site.

-This privacy policy does not apply to information we collect by other means (including offline) or from other sources.
+This privacy policy does not apply to information we collect by other means (including offline) or from other sources or other Internet sites.
 Your use of this Site constitutes your acceptance of this Privacy Policy and your consent to any action we take with respect to your information in compliance with this Privacy Policy.
+If you sign in to the Site using social networking such as Facebook or Twitter, that social network will request your permission to provide your information to us and we will use it in compliance with this Privacy Policy.
+If you send us a request to [rcdwebmaster@reedbusiness.com](mailto:rcdwebmaster@reedbusiness.com), we will delete the data we received from social networking sites, but you will no longer be able to sign into this Site through a social networking site.

-We may change the terms of this Privacy Policy, so Users are encouraged to review this page from time to time.
+We may change the terms of this Privacy Policy prospectively, so Users are encouraged to review this page from time to time.
 Your continued use of this Site following the posting of changes to the Privacy Policy means that you accept the changes.

+Children (persons under the age of 18) are not eligible to use the Site.

 #### Information We Collect and How We Collect It

 We require you to provide certain information about yourself if you register with this Site or request products and services.
-We also collect information when you participate in contests and surveys, when you respond to requests for feedback and when you submit postings to public areas of this Site (e.g., blogs, moderated discussions and bulletin boards).
+We also collect information when you participate in contests and surveys, when you respond to requests for feedback, when you submit postings to public areas of this Site (e.g., blogs, moderated discussions and bulletin boards) and when you log on to this Site through social networks such as Facebook, or Twitter.

-The information we collect may include information from which you may be personally identified (“ **Personally Identifiable Information** ”), such as name, postal address, telephone number, fax number and e-mail address, and certain business information such as employer name, occupation, job function, job title and buying information (e.g., preferences or history).
+The information we collect may include information from which you may be personally identified (" **Personally Identifiable Information** "), such as name, postal address, telephone number, fax number and e-mail address, and certain business information such as employer name, occupation, job function, job title and buying information (e.g., preferences or history).
 We also will collect credit card and related information when you request a product or service (including, if applicable, registering for the Site) for which there is a charge.
-This Site only collects Personally Identifiable Information with your knowledge.

 When you visit this Site, we may collect the IP address of your computer.
 We also use automatic data collection technology to record other information that identifies your computer and tracks your behavior on this Site.
 Methods used to collect this information may include “cookies” and “clear GIFs” (also known as “pixel tags” or “beacons”).
 A cookie is a small amount of data that is sent to your browser from a server and stored on your computer’s hard drive.
 Most browsers allow Users to block the receipt of cookies, but doing so may compromise your ability to use certain features of this Site.
 A clear GIF is a small graphic image, typically used in connection with cookies, that is placed on a web site or in an email message.
-A clear GIF can monitor certain user behavior, such as your usage of the web site, whether you opened an email message or whether you clicked on a URL in an email message.
+A clear GIF can monitor certain user behavior, such as your usage of the Site, whether you opened an email message or whether you clicked on a URL in an email message.
 We do not collect Personally Identifiable Information in this way, but if you provide us with Personally Identifiable Information, we may associate that information with the information that is collected automatically.

 Some of the materials included on this Site, including advertising, may be served by third parties.
 These third parties, in the course of serving such materials, may collect information regarding your use of this Site and how you respond to e-mail communications, using methods that may include automatic data collection, and may use this information in order to present advertisements or other content that may be of interest to you on both this Site and other web sites.
 Collection, use, disclosure and security of information collected by third parties are subject to the privacy policies of those third parties.
-If you would like more information about this practice or to opt out of having this information used by certain third-party ad servers to provide targeted ads, please visit <http://www.networkadvertising.org/optout_nonppii.asp>.
-You also may view the privacy policy of DoubleClick, a third party that serves ads to this Site, at [www.privacychoices.org](http://www.privacychoices.org/).
+If you would like more information about this practice or to opt out of having this information used by certain third-party ad servers to provide targeted ads, please visit . <http://www.networkadvertising.org/optout_nonppii.asp>.

 #### How We Use Your Information

 We use Personally Identifiable Information collected on this Site for the following purposes:

-  * To provide you with this Site and other products and services.
+  * To provide you with this Site and other products and services./li>
   * To respond to your inquiries and contact you about changes regarding this Site.
   * To provide you with e-mail, fax and other notices (such as expiration and renewal notices) regarding your account and the products or services that you are receiving, and for billing and collection purposes.
   * For any other purpose disclosed at the time the information is collected or to which you consent.